IzODA/labs/choose-your-path/scala-python/README.md

 Thank you for choosing to participate in this lab today, you may:
 - Try looking at a couple other pre-populated notebooks available in the jupyter notebook server simply by closing out of this notebook by going to `File` -> `Close and Halt`.
-- Trying out the Anaconda and Python Lab? *Please let your lab instructor know so we can reset your environment for you.*
+- Trying out the Python AI Toolkit and Python Lab? *Please let your lab instructor know so we can reset your environment for you.*
 ___

 ## Anaconda / Python Lab
 In today's lab you will learn about:
 - Python interpreter along with some basic python programming
-- Anaconda package manager and how environments work
+- PIP package manager and how environments work
 - Discovering who the cause of our issue is
 - Jupyter notebook environments
 - Read SMF data from an USS file containing SMF30 records into a pandas DataFrame